Three Christs: Plot

 Dr. Alan Stone, a progressive and idealistic psychologist, dropped out of New York University in 1954 to work directly with patients at the Ypsilanti State Mental Asylum.
 Stone, whose focus is on schizophrenic patients, is widely considered a critic of the system.
-In the 1950s, people with mental illnesses were mostly only kept in institutions and sedated when needed.
-Treatments with insulin shock therapy and the use of electric shocks were common, while talk therapy was only a marginal phenomenon.
+In the 1950s, people with mental illnesses were mostly kept in institutions and sedated when needed.
+Treatments with insulin shock therapy and the use of electric shocks were common, while talk therapy was limited.

 In Ypsilanti, Stone meets two patients who both believe they are Jesus Christ: the short intellectual Joseph Cassell and the gruff Clyde Benson.
-Out of this coincidence, the psychologist develops a format of group talk therapy.
+Stone develops a format of group talk therapy.
 He has another patient transferred to Ypsilanti who also believes he is Christ, Leon Gabor, and brings the three men together to study their behavior.
 He finds out that the problems of the three are completely different.
 Gabor suffered all his life from his deeply religious mother, and he was also traumatized by multiple rapes by a man he had been exposed to as a soldier.
-Benson could not cope with the death of his beloved wife from an abortion.
+Benson could not cope with the death of his wife from an abortion.
 Cassell is prone to outbursts of anger.
-Once admitted to the institution, he was repeatedly sedated with electric shocks, which he subsequently developed a great fear of because he feared for his sanity.
-Contrary to the skepticism of many colleagues, including the head of the institution, Dr. Orbus, Stone takes a different course and, for example, completely dispenses with physical punishment.
-In fact, he manages to get through to the patients by talking to them and writing them letters.
+Once admitted to the institution, he was repeatedly sedated with electric shocks, which he developed a great fear of.
+Contrary to the skepticism of many colleagues, including the head of the institution, Dr. Orbus, Stone dispenses with physical punishment.
+He gets through to the patients by talking to them and writing them letters.